UberGuidoZ/Flipper/Music_Player/RTTTL_TXT/ReadMe.md

 ![Music_Player](https://user-images.githubusercontent.com/57457139/167557437-bb79bdfa-db4c-4964-ac4a-e09cb24f9d71.png)

-**NOTE: Make sure to put the TXT And FMF files in the root of the music_player folder for them to work!** TXT renamed to RTTTL work for some too.
+**NOTE: Make sure to put the TXT And FMF files in the root of the music_player folder for them to work!**

+If using subfolders, renaming TXT to RTTTL seem to work for some, though it stopped working for me recently.

 Otherwise, you can access them through the file browser on later firmwares.